Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Preliminaries

 \subsection{Notations and Definitions}

 We denote binary vectors with bold lowercase italic letters and matrices with bold uppercase italic letters.
 Calligraphic uppercase letters represent random variables, while the uppercase italic letters are reserved for denoting sets.
 The $i$-th bit from the left of an $n$-bit vector $\boldsymbol{x}$ is denoted as $\boldsymbol{x}\left[i\right]$ and is referred to as the $i$ coordinate of $\boldsymbol{x}$.
 The Hamming weight of a binary vector $\boldsymbol{x}$ is the number of coordinates of $\boldsymbol{x}$ equal to 1 and we denote it by HW$\left(\boldsymbol{x}\right)$.
+We use $\boldsymbol{1_{l_0}}$ to denote a bit vector characterized by having a value of 1 exclusively at the $l_0$ coordinate and zeros elsewhere.
 The probability of an event is denoted with $\mathds{P}\left[\cdot\right]$.
-Let $S$ be some set of $n$-bit vectors $\boldsymbol{x}$, which are realizations of an $n$-bit random variable $\mathcal{X}$ with independent coordinates.
+Let $S$ be some set of $n$-bit vectors $\boldsymbol{x}$, which are realizations of an $n$-bit discrete random variable $\mathcal{X}$ with independent coordinates.
 The probability of set $S$ is then defined as the sum of the occurrence probabilities of its element vectors, i.e.,

 where $p_i = \mathds{P}\left[\mathcal{X}\left[i\right] = 1\right]$, $0 \leq i \leq n-1$, and $p_i$ is called the 1-probability of bit in coordinate $i$. $\mathcal{X}$ is an independent and identically distributed (IID) random variable (source) only when $p_i$ is identical for all $n$ bits of $\mathcal{X}$.
 In this work, we use min-entropy as a post-processing performance measure, as it is the most conservative uncertainty quantity and is used by both NIST SP 800-90B \cite{Turan2018} and the latest version of AIS-31 standards\cite{AIS31New}.
-The min-entropy of a random variable $\mathcal{R}$ is defined as
+The min-entropy of a discrete random variable $\mathcal{R}$, with the outcomes from the set $R$, is defined as

 In this work, we formally define the extraction efficiency of the post-processing algorithm as

 where $\mathrm{H}^{out,\, tot}_{\infty}$ is the total entropy at the output, $n$ is the number of input raw bits and $\mathrm{H}^{in}_{\infty}$ is the lower bound on the min-entropy rate of the raw bits.
 We also define post-processing throughput reduction as the ratio of the number of input bits versus the number of output bits.